Skip to main content

 References

-1. Makkar R. CLASP IID randomised trial and registry: Two-year outcomes of transcatheter edge-to-edge repair for degenerative mitral regurgitation.
-PCR London Valves; 24–26 November 2024, London, UK.
+1. Makkar R, Zahr F, Chakravarty T, et al. CLASP IID trial and registry: 2-year outcomes of transcatheter repair for degenerative mitral regurgitation.
+JACC Cardiovasc Interv.
+2025;18(19):2392–2404. doi:10.1016/j.jcin.2025.07.014.

-2. Dziadzko V, Clavel MA, Dziadzko M, et al. Outcome and undertreatment of mitral regurgitation: A community cohort study.
+2. Dziadzko V, Clavel MA, Dziadzko M, et al. Outcome and undertreatment of mitral regurgitation: a community cohort study.
 Lancet.
 2018;391(10124):960–969. doi:10.1016/s0140-6736(18)30473-2.

-3. Enriquez-Sarano M, Benfari G, Essayagh B. Mitral regurgitation: Quantify, integrate, and interpret in context.
-JACC Case Rep.2022;4(19):1242–1246. doi:10.1016/j.jaccas.2022.08.032.
+3. Enriquez-Sarano M, Benfari G, Essayagh B, et al. Mitral regurgitation: Quantify, integrate, and interpret in context.
+JACC Case Rep. 2022;4(19):1242–1246. doi:10.1016/j.jaccas.2022.08.032.

 4. Spargias K, Lim DS, Makkar R, et al. Three-year outcomes for transcatheter repair in patients with mitral regurgitation from the CLASP study.
 Catheter Cardiovasc Interv.
-2023;102(1):145–154. doi:10.1002/ccd.30686.
+2023;102(1):145–54. doi:10.1002/ccd.30686.

-5. Medicare Coverage Database.
+5. National Coverage Analysis.
 Transcatheter mitral valve repair (TMVR).
-Accessed 10 April 2025, https://www.cms.gov/medicare-coverage-database/view/ncacal-tracking-sheet.aspx?NCAId=273#:~:text=This%20new%20technology%20involves%20clipping%20together%20a%20portion,and%20potentially%20halt%20the%20progression%20of%20heart%20failure
+Accessed 14 March 2025, https://www.cms.gov/medicare-coverage-database/view/ncacal-decision-memo.aspx?proposed=N&NCAId=297.

 6. Penn Medicine.
 Mitral valve regurgitation.
-Accessed 10 April 2025, https://www.pennmedicine.org/for-patients-and-visitors/patient-information/conditions-treated-a-to-z/mitral-valve%20regurgitation?gh_jid=5107829003&wtime={seek_to_second_number}
+Accessed 14 March 2025, https://www.pennmedicine.org/for-patients-and-visitors/patient-information/conditions-treated-a-to-z/mitral-valve-regurgitation.

-7. Otto CM, Nishimura RA, Bonow RO, et al. 2020 ACC/AHA guideline for the management of patients with valvular heart disease: A report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
+7. Otto CM, Nishimura RA, Bonow RO, et al. 2020 ACC/AHA Guideline for the management of patients with valvular heart disease: Executive summary: A report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
 Circulation.
-2021;143(5):e72–e227. doi:10.1161/CIR.0000000000000923.
+2021;143(5):e35–e71. doi:10.1161/cir.0000000000000932.

 8. Hamid UI, Aksoy R, Sardari Nia P. Mitral valve repair in papillary muscle rupture.
 Ann Cardiothorac Surg.
 2022;11(3):281–289. doi:10.21037/acs-2021-ami-23.